iot-uoe/feeling-responsive/_pilots/argyle_house.md

 ---
 layout: page
 title: 'Argyle House'
+teaser: "Monitoring environment conditions and occupancy in meeting rooms"
 image:
-    title: argh-mono.jpg
+    title: libelium.jpg
-    thumb: argh-thumb.jpg
+    thumb: chair.png
-teaser: "Monitoring environment and occupancy in meeting rooms"
+show_meta: true
+category: Project
+tags: [building management, room occupancy, indoor sensors, environmental monitoring, UoE pilot, devices in the workplace]
 ---

-The pilot is starting in February 2017, and deploys sensors and wireless devices to enable environmental and space occupancy monitoring.
-None of these sensors will capture any personal data.
+As part of a broad plan for estates management by the University of Edinburgh, several hundreds of operations staff who had been scattered across multiple sites were recently rehoused in open-plan offices in a refurbished 60s office block (Argyle House).
+The ground floor of the premises was remodelled to contain an assortment of large and small meeting rooms.
+In order to give building managers more information about occupancy and environmental conditions, we carried out a pilot project with multiple networked devices.

+In one of the small meeting rooms, sensors were attached to chairs and the door to measure temperature, light level and movement.
+Sensors for light level, temperature, atmospheric pressure and relative humidity were also placed near desks across one wing of an open-plan area.

+We carried out a Privacy Impact Assessment in which we were careful to demonstrate that no personal data would be captured by the sensors.

-The pilot will allow us to build and demonstrate our capability with IoT infrastructure, as well as giving us an understanding of how the environment in Argyle House performs.
-One of the outcomes of the pilot will be evidence to help underpin future choices in provisioning meeting room facilities.
+The pilot allowed us to build and demonstrate our capability with IoT infrastructure, as well as giving us an understanding of how the environment in Argyle House performs.

-<h2>Meeting Room Occupancy</h2>

-We will attach a small sensor (an Estimote beacon) to each chair and the entrance door in eight meeting rooms to measure temperature, light level and movement.
-This will give us a view of occupancy levels for each meeting room.
-The sensors will communicate via Bluetooth to a small sensor hub in the room, which will then send data using LoRa radio to a dedicated LoRa gateway receiver.
-There will be a notice posted in each meeting room where the sensors are deployed.

 <div class="t60">
     <ul class="clearing-thumbs small-block-grid-2" data-clearing>